Fish & Wildlife

 Partners: University of Washington, Swinomish Tribal Community, Tulalip Tribe, NOAA

 - Puget Sound Derelict Net Removal and Pilot Response – $668,360 – Program Northwest Straits Foundation

-Derelict nets are a significant threat to marine and nearshore habitat and species.
-The Northwest Straits Foundation (NWSF) will coordinate the removal of shallow water nets in Puget Sound.
-NWSF will also design and implement a response and removal program for new and reported lost nets.
+The Northwest Straits Foundation (NWSF) coordinated the removal of shallow water nets in Puget Sound.
+NWSF also designed and is implementing a response and removal program for new and reported lost nets.
 End date: 1/31/15

-This project is part of a multi-pronged effort to reduce the amount of armoring along Puget Sound marine shorelines.
-It will evaluate the barriers and motivators for private shoreline landowners in choosing to remove or forgo bulkheads, rip rap, and other modifications.
-It will provide clear, innovative, and realistic approaches for entities in the Puget Sound region to implement social marketing and behavior change campaigns.
-In the future, the Grant Program will provide this social marketing and behavior change strategy, as well as information about incentive options, to local governments and other entities interested in implementing armoring reduction programs.
+This project was part of an effort to reduce the amount of armoring along Puget Sound marine shorelines.
+It evaluated the barriers and motivators for private shoreline landowners in choosing to remove or forgo bulkheads or other modifications.
+The Grant Program provided this social marketing and behavior change strategy, as well as information about incentive options, to local governments and other entities across the region interested in implementing armoring reduction programs.
 End date: 5/5/14

 Partners: Social Marketing Services, Futurewise, Coastal Geologic Services, Applied Research Northwest